dduan/DrString/Documentation/Configuration.md

 - **Repeatable**: Whether the option is a list of values.
 As command line arguments, being repeatable means the option can be specified one ore more
   times: `drstring check -i a.swift -i b.swift`.
 In a config file, a repeatable option is a TOML list.
+If a repeatable option is not required, a corresponding flag with prefix "--no-" can be used on the command line to override its otherwise specified value.
+For example, `--no-needs-separation` will make `needs-separation`'s value to be empty.
 - **Value**: The type or candidate of valid values for this option.
 A type ("String", "Bool") follows Unix command line arguments conventions.
 For
   example: `drstring check -i "path/to/a.swift" --ignore-throws=false`.
 The